 Notice to Passengers Regarding Advice from US Centers for Disease Control and Prevention (CDC) on COVID-19 and Cruise Ship Travel

 The CDC regularly issues travel advisories concerning risks associated with COVID-19.
 The CDC cautions that any travel poses a higher risk of contracting COVID-19, including travel by air, bus or train, automobiles, and cruises.
-The CDC currently advises that travel to some 189 countries presents a very high risk in addition to cruises.
+The CDC currently advises that travel to more than 150 countries presents a very high risk in addition to cruises.
 For most travelers, cruise ship travel is voluntary and should be rescheduled for a future date.
 If you do go on a cruise during the COVID-19 pandemic:

 - Do not board a cruise if you are sick, if you know you have COVID-19, or if you were exposed to a person with COVID-19 in the past 14 days.